bisdn/bisdn.github.io/network_configuration/linkaggregation.md

 ## Introduction

-Link Aggregation, or bonding is a feature that allows to aggregate several network interfaces into a single virtual interface, known as a bond.
-Bonding interfaces together allows for channel redundancy, in case of link failure for example; or to aggregate bandwidth together.
+Link Aggregation, or bonding, is a feature that allows to aggregate several network interfaces into a single virtual interface, known as a bond.
+Bonding interfaces together allows for channel redundancy, in case of link failure for example; or to aggregate bandwidth.

-BISDN Linux bonds can work as 1 one of the several modes:
+BISDN Linux bonds can work in one of the following modes:
- - Round Robin (bond mode 0) which sequentially transmits packets on the available interfaces
+ - Round Robin (bond mode 0) which sequentially transmits packets on the available interfaces.
- - Active Backup (bond mode 1) where only one slave of the bond is active
+ - Active Backup (bond mode 1) where only one slave of the bond is active.
- - 802.3AD LACP (bond mode 4) referring to dynamic link aggregation
+ - 802.3AD LACP (bond mode 4) referring to dynamic link aggregation.

 For further explanation of bond modes refer to [bonding documentation](https://wiki.linuxfoundation.org/networking/bonding)

 ## iproute2

-Creation of the bond interface is done with the following command.
+Creation of the bond interface is done with the following commands:

 ```
 ip link add bond1 type bond mode $bond_mode
 ip link set bond1 up
 ```

-Attaching a slave interface to the bond is done via
+Attaching a slave interface to the bond is done via:

 ```
-ip link set portX master bond1
+ip link set $PORT master bond1
-ip link set portX up
+ip link set $PORT up
 ```

 After creating and setting up the bonded interface, it can be used as the normal BISDN Linux switch ports.
-For example adding an IP address is done via
+For example adding an IP address is done via:

 ```
 ip address add 10.0.0.2/24 dev bond1